- Geomagnetic field modeling

-My current research focuses on improving the spatio-temporal description of the Earth's magnetic field by data-based models such as the Enhanced Magnetic Model (EMM) and the High Definition Geomagnetic Model (HDGM), with the aim of improving navigational accuracy.
+I lead the development of geomagnetic field models used by government, industry and the wider public, including the World Magnetic Model (WMM), the Enhanced Magnetic Model and the High Definition Geomagnetic Model.
 Our approach is to first develop research models describing the magnetic field generated by a single source, for example the Earth's core or the electrical currents in the magnetosphere, and then combine these models into composite models describing the field from several sources.
-When a composite model is mature enough, we transition it to operations through NCEI.
-Besides being of practical use, geomagnetic models are also valuable tools to investigate the various physical processes at the origin of the Earth's magnetic field and its variations.
-Better understanding of such processes in turn leads to better models.

-In a collaboration with the Institut de Physique du Globe de Paris (IPGP) through Swarm's Satellite Constellation Application and Research Facility (SCARF), a project funded by the European Space Agency (ESA), I have been developing new models of quiet-time magnetic field variations originating in the E-layer of the ionosphere.
+In collaboration with Institut de Physique du Globe de Paris, I am developing models of the quiet-time magnetic field variations originating in the E-layer of the ionosphere.
 These variations can reach several tens of nT at mid-latitudes (Sq field) and more than 100 nT under the magnetic dip-equator (equatorial electrojet).
 The Dedicated Ionospheric Field Inversion (DIFI) algorithm makes use of the separation in local time of two of the three Swarm satellites, a unique feature of the Swarm mission compared to previous magnetic satellite missions.